Product Name: InboxDollars

 - You finish the survey to find out that you don’t qualify

 - In order to finish the task you need to sign up for another survey company

 - Errors in the form cause it to erase all your previous answers

 - You need to answer several questions before you find out if you ‘qualify’

 Very often these surveys are targeted towards unemployed, uneducated, and elderly people.
 They want to know who is desperate or naive enough to purchase products*, then they call you to try to sell you junk.

-*OK, I'll admit that this is speculation on my part, but believe me, the real reason you are answering these questions is NOT because they are interested in your opinion.
+*OK, I’ll admit that this is speculation on my part, but believe me, the real reason you are answering these questions is NOT that they are interested in your opinion.